I am a strong advocate for engaging children in their outdoor surroundings, environment and gardens.

 There are endless great gardening ideas for children that will help you as parents, teachers, grandparents and family to give children a sound introduction to the joys of gardening.

 I sometimes think in these days of modern technology, computers, virtual reality and online activities that children are in danger of losing their natural connection with the outdoors.
+At this time of year, the days are longer and warmer.
+There are lots of times you need to entertain the children and keep them occupied.
+Get them outdoors in the fresh air and nature and the garden will take of the rest.
+They will find so much to peak their interest and natural curiosity.

 There is so much for them to learn and enjoy from being outside with nature, also their well-being and general health and fitness rely on outdoor activities.
 Children love to be outdoors playing, running around and having fun so let’s encourage this. gardening-for-well-being-why-gardening-is-good-for-your-health/